I watched the telly series because of Adrian Paul. He did marvelously in the series no doubt.

 Plenty of Hielands here, lad.
 Ye'll need to narrow it down a wee bit.
 Aye, and we've got our own blades, tapadh leibh.

-Tapadh leibh is not the name of the sword, it means thank you.
+Tapadh leibh is not the name of the sword, it means "thank you".

 Bitten by another Highlander?
 This still doesn't explain the biter's immortality origin.